 How to disclose a security issue to us

 Please use the sections below to make your submission.

 By emailing or providing a disclosure to us, you agree to the terms of our Privacy Notice and that we can use your submission and its contents to ensure the security, integrity and reliable operation of our technology and business.

-If you are uncomfortable sending any of the following content by email, you may mask or redact sensitive content or encrypt data using the GPG key included at the bottom of this page.
+If you are uncomfortable sending any of the following content by email, you may mask or redact sensitive content or encrypt data using the PGP key included at the bottom of this page.

 Your submission should contain:

 - clear description and evidence of the vulnerability (logs, screenshots, responses)